torchipeppo/InfInt-project/modeling/source-schema.md

 ### hosted(year, hostcountry, hostcity)

 *done GIGA PREPROCESSING to only leave hosting country.
-And changed filename.*
+And changed filename.
+And fixed country names to match Wiki table.*

 # country-codes.csv